 The European Documentation Centre of San Pablo-CEU University belongs to the information centre net created by the European Commission in order to make EU information and documentation available to the entire academic community as well as to any institution or interested citizen.

-It is an interdisciplinary and multidisciplinary centre with free access that supports the research and teaching activities of the Institute for European Studies.
+It is an interdisciplinary and multidisciplinary centre with free access that supports the research and teaching activities of the Royal University Institute for European Studies.
 It has a large documentary base focused on European subjects (official publications of the European Communities, periodic publications, monographs, databases and other sources) that can be consulted at the office of the centre.